Proterra (bus manufacturer): Catalyst (2014–2020)

-ZX5
+ZX5 (2020–2023)

 The Proterra ZX5 was announced as the replacement to the Catalyst, available in 35 and 40 ft nominal lengths.
 Edmonton Transit System of Edmonton, Alberta was the launch customer for the 40-foot ZX5.

-The ZX5 features the same composite chassis as the Catalyst, but incorporates several design changes.
+The ZX5 features the same composite chassis as the Catalyst but incorporates several design changes.
 Visually, the vehicle appears more angular, while the roof fairing is more streamlined and 6 in shorter.
 On the roof, provisions were added for additional battery packs and SAE J3105 (OppCharge) fast-charging rails.

 The ZX5 is offered with multiple battery options, designated ZX5, ZX5+, and ZX5 MAX for the 220, 440, and 660 kWh models, respectively.
 Each of the three battery options is also offered with one of two drivetrains, which Proterra brands DuoPower (two traction motors) or ProDrive (single traction motor).

+Originally a Proterra product, the ZX5 has been manufactured and offered by Phoenix Motorcars since 2024.
+Vehicles manufactured by Phoenix Motorcars no longer feature Proterra branding, instead using Phoenix's own.

 Battery systems for others

 Van Hool announced a partnership with Proterra in October 2017 to build an electric version of the CX45 motorcoach.
 The CX45E would be followed by a shorter CX35E model.
 Both of the Van Hool coaches were powered by the Proterra E2 battery.

 Alexander Dennis has been offering an electric version of its Enviro500 double-decker bus with powertrains built by Proterra.
 The Enviro500EV will use Proterra E2 battery packs, on-board charging hardware, and thermal management.